SetProtocol/STIPS/STIPS/STIP-009.md

 > initializeExtension

-ONLY OWNER: Initialize the StreamingFeeSplitExtension on the DelegatedManager
+Initialize the StreamingFeeSplitExtension on the DelegatedManager

 ```solidity
 function initializeExtension(address _delegatedManager)
 ```

++ require that *msg.sender* is the *_delegatedManager.owner*
 + require that extension state in delegatedManager's *extensionAllowlist* is *PENDING*
 + set *setManagers[_setTokenAddress]* to _delagatedManager
 + call `manager.initializeExtension()`